sa318sha/OS_RASPI/README.md

-# trying to develop OS for rasPI as an own project to learn about various functionalities. not expecting to be efficient or even useful
+# trying to develop OS for rasPI as a personnel project

+project to learn and build the basic of OS will hopefully learn interrupts/scheduling/MMU/virtual memory management/GPU and many more things along the journey